4 min read

-Looking back on my six years as a software engineer, I realize that the lessons I learned along the way now guide me as I transition into a role as a FHIR interoperability engineer.
+Looking back on my six years as a software engineer, I realized that the lessons I learned along the way now guide me as I transition into a role as a interoperability engineer.

 Motivation

-I began my career as a software engineer and closely worked with data exchange.
-I realized that healthcare data interoperability can directly impact public health.
+While health data is very sensitive to handle, it also carries valuable information that can positively impact public health.
+I believe that healthcare data interoperability can directly impact public health.
 At the same time, my growing understanding of healthcare systems fuels my drive to make technology truly work for clinicians and patients.
+I felt that it would be important to understand how health data is collected and used effectively.

 Graduate & Continuing Studies

-For my master’s thesis, I analyzed a large-scale healthcare dataset.
-I realized data standardization and data interoperability are crucial in healthcare.
+For my master’s thesis, I analyzed German emergency department data, which was a large-scale healthcare dataset.
+The data was collected via FHIR (Fast Healthcare Interoperability Resources), and we combined it with environmental data.
+From this, we could draw insights about pediatric asthma.
+I realized once again that data standardization and interoperability are crucial in healthcare.

 Full-Stack Web Development & Cloud Infrastructure